akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

 =================================

 In this cookbook, you will learn how to create a new bulk action.
 We will create a bulk action for products to add a comment for a set of products.
-Following this cookbook, you will be able to create any bulk action for any entities of the PIM.
+Following this cookbook, you will be able to create any bulk action for any entity of the PIM.

 To create a new bulk action on a product, you need to

 - create a new processor to process a product,
 - create a job with this processor,
-- create the screens for the new bulk action.
+- create the page for the new bulk action.

 Create the processor
 --------------------